mbukatov/tendrl-wiki/Tendrl-release-latest.md

 ## Tendrl Server System Requirements

-The server hosting tendrl-api/central_store should have minimum 12 GB of memory and 4 VCPUs (or equivalent)(due to alerts, logs being stored on this node)
+- The server hosting tendrl-api/central_store should have minimum 32 GB of memory and 8 VCPUs (or equivalent)(due to alerts, logs being stored on this node) available to be used by the Tendrl server
+- On the Tendrl server, ensure that Etcd data directory is hosted/located on an separate disk (which is not being used by any other process) and graphite/carbon/whisper (time series) data directories are hosted on a separate disk other than the Etcd disk.

 See also tendrl-ansible `prechecks.yml` playbook file.